 Hello Workawayers!
 My name is Sybrina (pronounced similar to Sabrina) and I operate a small, home-based, English-immersion international preschool and kindergarten in Yokohama, Japan.
-At the end of this year we will be facing lots of changes as we take on the mission of relocating the school.
+At the beginning of 2019 we will be taking on the mission of renovating the school.
 I would love to find a Workawayer who is creative and can help us make our new school space an amazing place to learn and grow!
 Aside from this project, I am also continuously searching for individuals who would like to relocate to Japan to teach young children in English and are willing to stay for at least one year.
-For those individuals interested in the school and an extended Workaway position, please see under the dotted line below to learn more about what the teaching position involves.
+For those individuals interested in working at the school on an extended Workaway position, please see under the dotted line below to learn more about what the teaching position involves.

-I have purchased a permanent home for the school and from January 2019-March 2019 we will be doing lots of renovation work on the house to create a great new space (that does need some construction work).
-I will be a bit limited in what I can do since I'll be pretty occupied with my baby (born in June), and I'd like to host a Workawayer who can 1) mostly help around the house (looking after my children, cooking, tidying) and 2) sometimes help my co-teachers set up the new classrooms, and decorate our new space.
-Therefore, individuals who are great with young kids is a must and someone with creative and artistic talents are greatly appreciated.
+I have purchased a permanent home for the school and from January 2019-March 2019 we will be doing lots of renovation work on the house to create a great new space of learning.
+I will be a bit limited in what I can do since I'll be pretty occupied with my baby (who was born in June), and I'd like to host a Workawayer who can 1) mostly help around the house (looking after my children, cooking, tidying) and 2) sometimes help my co-teachers set up the new classrooms, and decorate our new space.
+Therefore, individuals who are great with young kids is a must and someone with creative and artistic talents is greatly appreciated.
 We use several different materials, such as soil paint, fabric, paper and natural materials.
 I really need someone who is creative and can work independently to make our new learning spaces awesome!

-This position can be filled by a short-term Workawayer, however, I prefer to host someone for at least 3 months.
+This position can be filled by a short-term Workawayer, but even so, I prefer to host someone for at least 3 months.

 For individuals interested in a teaching position at school: